 While in China, Yanhong was reading a popular travel blog and discovered WelcomeBC’s multilingual Newcomers’ Guides.
 “I was researching B.C. because we were planning on moving back, and a lot of people were talking about the Newcomers' Guide online.
 My English isn’t perfect, so it was great to be able to learn about B.C. through my own language.”

 Things are changing quickly for Mao.
 She’s already a permanent resident because she was able to immigrate through the Government of Canada’s Family Sponsorship program.

 Even though Mao has only called B.C. home for three months, her travel instincts have already taken her to lots of great events and destinations.
 “B.C.’s culture is so vibrant and colourful.
 I’ve checked out Bowen Island, Vancouver Island, Vancouver’s Pride Parade and made a trip up to the Okanagan.”

 Today, Yanhong’s attention has shifted from travel blogging to upgrading her skills.
-She’s back in the classroom and was recently admitted to Simon Fraser University’s Digital Communication Certificate Program .
+She’s back in the classroom, admitted to Simon Fraser University’s Digital Communications Certificate Program.
 Yanhong’s excited about her and her husband’s future in B.C.

 Are you new to B.C.?
-WelcomeBC's multilingual Newcomers' Guide are available in 11 different languages.
+WelcomeBC's multilingual Newcomers' Guide are available in 12 languages.
 The guides provide newcomers and their families information on how to get settled in B.C., including topics such as: housing, banking, healthcare, jobs and business.